When Stability meets Sufficiency: Informative Explanations that do not Overwhelm: Introduction

+This instability is illustrated in Figure \ref{fig:intro_mnist} which compares a path of PPs (termed CEM-PP) with our method termed PSEM.
+Original images are in the first column, each of which is followed by a path of explanations.
+Notice that, while the PSEM path offers sequential explanations each of which is a subset of the previous explanation, a property which we call stable, column 4 of CEM-PP is denser than column 3 meaning that a higher sparsity level led to a less insightful explanation, which is counterintuitive.
+PSEM is designed to offer path explanations that lack such instabilities.

-It is thus important to note that simply running existing methods that find pertinent positives (PPs) by varying sparsity regularization may not give a sufficient sequence with reducing size that informs about local behavior, as different features may get highlighted at different levels of sparsity and sometimes the solution can be denser.
-Moreover, for a particular PP one may not even be able to find a "close enough" sufficient example that is not the entire input.
-This means that while the PP offers the smallest sufficient set of features to maintain the classification, there may not exist a "second smallest" sufficient set of features to maintain the classification.
-Since the PP is too sparse for a human to interpret, perhaps a slightly larger sufficient example would be preferable; however, as defined, this slightly larger sufficient example may not exist.
-Hence, a sufficient sequence is important, since one can see which features maintain sufficiency while not letting the corresponding explanations cross over to classes different from the original input.
-We believe the smoothness of explanations along with maintaining the class leads to a better assessment of model predictions and hence performance compared with previous approaches.
-This hypothesis is validated in the experiments, both qualitatively and quantitatively, and through a user study as it is a priori not obvious if extra information helps or overwhelms users.
-In fact, a recent paper \cite{robustexpl} argued that explanation methods should provide smooth, robust explanations as users are often more interested in identifying persistent patterns in the data rather than focusing on quirks of the model.
+Moreover, for a particular PP, one may not even be able to find a "close enough" sufficient example that is not the entire input.
+This means that while the PP offers the smallest sufficient set of features to maintain the classification, there may not exist a "second smallest" sufficient set of features (other than the entire input) to maintain the classification.
+Since the PP might be too sparse for a human to interpret, perhaps a slightly larger sufficient example would be preferable; however, this slightly larger sufficient example may not exist deeming the explanation not comprehensible since it cannot be related to slightly more complex explanations.
+Hence, a stable sufficient path is important to give comprehensibility, since one can see which features maintain sufficiency while not letting the corresponding explanations cross over to classes different from the original input (e.g., PSEM solutions also maintain fidelity).
+We hypothesize that the stability and fidelity of our path explanations leads to better assessment of model predictions, i.e., are more comprehensible.
+This hypothesis is validated in experiments, both quantitatively and qualitatively, and through a user study.
+From the quantitative perspective, our explanations outperform competing path methods in terms of fidelity and stability, two metrics that have been shown to be most important to users of explainability across multiple contexts \cite{xai-eval}, implying that users would have greater trust in our explanations.